Applying for a new credit card before the holidays could be a smart move – or a costly mistake.

 In some cases, getting a new credit card to earn rewards or applying for one with a low-interest rate before the holidays can be a good idea.
 At the same time, what seems like a smart financial plan could backfire, leaving you with more debt than you can afford.

-Here are five pros and cons of getting a new credit card for holiday shopping.
+Here are the pros and cons of getting a new credit card for holiday shopping.

 If you have good-to-excellent credit, you might be approved for a new credit card that offers a sign-up bonus.
 This type of offer typically requires you to charge anywhere from $500 to $5,000 on the card within three months after opening the account.
 Once you achieve that amount, you’ll receive a bonus ranging from $100 to as much as several hundred dollars, depending on the offer terms.